Bjerremand4/Master-Thesis/README.md

 ## Usage
 1. **Running the Model:** Execute the main interface script to start the model.
 This script will guide you through the simulation process and allow you to adjust various parameters.
 2. **Exploring Data Analysis Scripts:** Open and run the Data Analysis scripts to investigate movement patterns and infection dynamics for each herd.
 These scripts provide additional insights beyond the main model output.
+3. **Sensitivity analysis:** Exploring the significance of the date of introduction of the infectious agent as well as the randomsness within the between-herd transmission.

 ## Files
 The Project contain 4 main folders: